 d.
-If the modified recording file is not a time subset but either a channel superset or both a time subset and channel superset, then the step "b" attributes shall be changed as defined.
-Also the channels added in the modified recording file shall contain the required attribute IAW Section 10.11.
+If the modified recording file is not a time subset but either a channel superset or both a time subset and channel superset, then the step b attributes shall be changed as defined.
+In addition, the channels added in the modified recording file shall contain the required attribute IAW Section 10.11.

-A comment attribute R-x \COM will be inserted directly after the added channel R- \COM x \COM attribute and shall contain the following:
+A comment attribute $R-x\COM$ will be inserted directly after the added channel $R-x\CHE$ -n attribute and shall contain the following: